saisyam/website/content/posts/will-webassembly-takeover-containers-in-future.md

 > WebAssembly (abbreviated Wasm) is a binary instruction format for a stack-based virtual machine.
 Wasm is designed as a portable compilation target for programming languages, enabling deployment on the web for client and server applications.

-WASM was originally developed to embed applications or libraries built with other programming languages like (C/C++, Python, Rust, Go etc) into web applications.
+WASM was originally developed to embed applications or libraries built with other programming languages like (C/C++, Python, Rust, Go etc,) into web applications.
 For example, if we compile a simple Python program into WASM binary format, it can be executed inside a browser.

 Recent developments made to run WASM outside of browser which opened a lot of opportunities in Microservices space.
 One way to run WebAssembly outside of a web browser is to use a standalone WebAssembly runtime, such as [Wasmer](https://wasmer.io/) or [Wasmtime](https://wasmtime.dev/).
 These runtimes can execute WebAssembly modules directly, without the need for a web browser.